NHS proposals July 2017Show sub-pages

-This followed a public consultation exercise held between July and September this year and will mean that the current age limits for women and men will remain the same.
+This followed a public consultation exercise held between July and September 2017 and will mean that the current age limits for women and men will remain the same.

 A spokesperson for the CCGs said, “We listened to the feedback from the consultation and its clear that we need to look further at any possible proposals to change fertility treatment criteria.
 The Governing Body agreed to review the overall approach to fertility commissioning during the overall planning process for 2018/19.”

 As part of our consultation principles, we report back on what you said to us about the proposal and what our response was.
 A summary of this can be found in the ‘You Said, We Did’ report below.